 - Enter Some Assets — Use the Assets tab to enter some estate assets (see Enter Asset for more details).

 - Save Your Work — Click the Save All button in the top right to save your work.

 - Using Tables — Read Using Tables to learn about key capabilities of tables found throughout this app.

-Once you've gotten started as an executor, you may wish to consider automatically downloading transactions from your estate account's bank into EstateExec, rather than manually entering everything.
+If you are an executor dealing with a death, once you've gotten started you may wish to consider automatically downloading transactions from your estate account's bank into EstateExec, rather than manually entering everything.
 And if you're already partway through the process, this automated download can help you quickly and easily catch up.
 See Bank Import for details.

-Finally, you may find it helpful to take a quick look at the Sample Estate, available from the Estate menu, so you can see how EstateExec is used for a typical estate.
+Finally, you may find it helpful at some point to take a quick look at the Sample Estate, available from the Estate menu, so you can see how EstateExec is used for a typical estate.